mzet-/z-field-manual/README.md

 Kill Chain -

+Tactic -

+TTP -

 [MITRE ATT&CK](https://attack.mitre.org/) -

 [NSA/CSS Cyber Threat Framework](https://www.dni.gov/index.php/cyber-threat-framework) -

-Tactic -
+TIBER EU -

 # Strategic Assumptions

-On strategical level we're usually thinking about **cyber security** in terms of a **risk**.
+On strategical level we're usually communicating with the stakeholders (e.g. organization's executives) regarding **cyber security** in terms of a **risk**.

     Risk = threats x vulnerabilities x assets

+Conceptually breaking down red teaming process:

-1. We study the behavior of various threat actors to know and understand the threats they colud pose.
+1. We study the behavior of known cyber threat actors to understand the threats they colud pose.
-2. Understanding the customer's environment we decide what threats are applicable.
+2. We study the customer's environment (people, processes, technology) to understand under what threat model they operate.
-3. Simulating attacks (attack vectors, attack trees) associated with this threats in customer's environment,
-4. We can more practically assess and discover overall cyber risks for the given customer.
+3. We analyze, adapt, refine and design the TTPs (tactics, techniques, procedures) that could be used by our customer's adversaries.
+4. We develop and run adversarial operations to simulate highly probable, sophisticated and realistic attacks tailored for the target organization.

 # Operational Considerations

-Threat modeling.

 ## Operation Planning